imniko/SetDPI/README.md

+# SetDPI

-This is a sample and simple C++ console project to change windows Scale and Layout aka DPI scaling from command line paremeters.
+This is a sample and simple C++ console project to change windows Scale and Layout aka DPI scaling from command line parameters.
 It can work on single and multi-monitor setup.

-**How to use**
+## How to use

-It takes up to 2 parameters, first being the monitor ID, which you get from windows display settings, if you click identify it shows you the no.
+It takes up to 2 parameters, first being the scale in percent.
+The second argument is the monitor index, which you get from windows display settings, if you click identify it shows you the index.

-`SetDPI.exe [monitor no] [DPI scale value]`
+`SetDPI.exe [DPI scale value] [monitor index]`

-To set 2nd monitor to a scale value of 250,

-`SetDPI.exe 2 250`

-If you have only one monitor or want only main monitor to change you can omit the first parameter, so
+If you have only one monitor or want only main monitor to change you can omit the monitor index.

+To get the current scale of a monitor, replace the scale argument with `get` to print the current scaling.
+For automation with `value` only the scale is printed.

+## Examples

+- To set 2nd monitor to a scale value of 250
-`SetDPI.exe 150`
+	- `SetDPI.exe 250 2`

-would set the first or main monitor to 150 scale.
+- To set main monitor to a scale value of 125

-**Release**
+	- `SetDPI.exe 125`
+- To get the scale of the 2nd monitor
+	- `SetDPI.exe get 2` prints `Current Resolution: 250`
+	- `SetDPI.exe value 2` prints `250`

+## Release

-Get the release build and a sample ahk script with hotkey example from here https://github.com/imniko/SetDPI/releases/
+Get the release build and a sample AutoHotkey script with hotkey example from here https://github.com/imniko/SetDPI/releases/

-**Credits**
+## Credits

-The whole credits goes to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.
+The whole credits go to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.